 4. When you are traveling with someone who has elite status or a higher elite status

-Because of the unique benefits associated with having elite status, it is recommended that whoever holds a World of Hyatt elite status reserve the room from their account.
+Because of the unique benefits associated with elite status, it is recommended that those with World of Hyatt elite status reserve the room from their account.

-Other Options on How to Top Off Your Hyatt Account
+2. What Are The Other Options to Top Off One’s Hyatt Account?

 Option 1: Transfer from a Chase Premium Card